 This article, written by Gary Toth and Fred Kent of PPS, originally appeared in the 35th anniversary edition of Main Street Now, the Journal of the National Main Street Center.
-You can view the original (and more) in their digital copy here.

 The traditional Main Street is one of the most iconic images of America.
 With its unique blend of housing, retail, and civic uses, Main Street served as the social and commercial hub of communities until World War II.
 Since then, suburban development favoring shopping malls and single-use zoning have driven resources away from these vital places.
 Furthermore, the devaluing of places due to the 20th century obsession with tuning streets for high speed mobility has also taken its toll.
 Not only is fast-moving traffic less likely to stop, but speed kills a street’s sense of place and diminishes its value for all users.